 If you’re searching up remedies for dog dermatitis, you probably have one uncomfortable pup on your hands!
 Good thing you’re here, because we have some info that can help you and your pup.
 Luckily, there are many ways to treat dog dermatitis at home.

-In case you don’t know whether your dog has dermatitis, let’s make it clear — this condition refers to any usual swelling of the skin.
-How does this happen in the first place?
-Well, it can be hard to say; dermatitis can be caused by several different conditions.
-Allergies and eczema are two major culprits.
+Dog dermatitis is a condition that refers to any unusual swelling of the skin.
+How does this happen?
+Well, it can be hard to say because dermatitis can be caused by several different conditions, like allergies or eczema.

 It’s essential to bring your dog to a veterinarian for the most accurate diagnosis and treatment, but you can try some homemade treatments to soothe your furry friend’s symptoms in the meantime.
 Let’s explore what causes dermatitis and how you can fix it!